 Fees payable for the issuance of a building permit are based on 1/2 of 1% of the estimated construction value, plumbing fees included.
 The minimum building permit fee is $100.

-- Sewer permits and their associated fee may be required, click on the following links you see if you are within any of the PRRD community sewer boundary areas.
+- Sewer permits and their associated fees may be required, click on the following links to see if you are within any of the PRRD community sewer boundary areas.

 - Charlie Lake Bylaw No. 1527, 2004